Modern slavery act statement

 Employees

 Employees who become aware of or suspect any behaviour violates any applicable law, rule, regulation, company policy or other provision of the Code of Conduct, are required to report such improper conduct as promptly as possible.
-Employees can report the matter directly to our Compliance, People or Legal teams or the General Counsel.
-Additionally, a Compliance contact line and web-based reporting system are operated by a third-party vendor and are available 24 hours a day, seven days a week.
+Employees can report the matter directly to our People or Legal teams or the General Counsel.
+Additionally, a web-based reporting system is operated by a third-party vendor and is available 24 hours a day, seven days a week.

 Supply Chain